 An avid theatre performer, Taff has recently returned from a winning run portraying the famed mischievous sprite, Puck, in A Midsummer Night’s Dream (Opera House Arts).
 Preceding that, she took on the herculean role of Elodie in Joshua Harmon’s Prayer For The French Republic (Pioneer Theatre Company), for which she earned glowing reviews.

-A native New Yorker, Taff graduated from New York University’s Tisch School of the Arts with honors, and she continues her education with various top-tier coaches, and at The Juilliard School.
+Taff is a native New Yorker who graduated from New York University’s Tisch School of the Arts with honors.